Buffy the Vampire Slayer season 2: Reception

-Rotten Tomatoes reported an approval rating of 91% with an average score of 7.45/10, based on 11 reviews.
+Rotten Tomatoes reported an approval rating of 92% with an average score of 7.5/10, based on 13 reviews.
 The website's critics consensus reads, "Buffy finds its footing in season two, crafting a season that balances supernatural hauntings and high school happenings with ease."

 The two-part episode "Surprise"/"Innocence" won an Emmy Award for Outstanding Makeup for a Series.
 Christophe Beck won a Primetime Emmy Award for Outstanding Music Composition for a Series for "Becoming (Part 1)".
 The season finale, "Becoming (Parts 1 & 2)", was also nominated for a Primetime Emmy Award for Outstanding Hairstyling for a Series.

-The second season is included on Pajiba.com's list of the best 20 seasons of the past 20 years.
+Included on Pajiba.com's 2008 list of the best 20 seasons of the past 20 years, it is ranked as the best season of the series by some publications.